SCIInstitute/SCI-Solver_FEM/README.md

  * You will need a CUDA Compatible Graphics card.
 See <a href="https://developer.nvidia.com/cuda-gpus">here</a>.
  * SCI-Solver_FEM is compatible with the latest CUDA toolkit (7.0).
 Download <a href="https://developer.nvidia.com/cuda-downloads">here</a>.
- * This project has been tested on OpenSuse 12.3 (Dartmouth) on NVidia GeForce GTX 570 HD, Windows 7 on NVidia GeForce GTX 775M, and OSX 10.9 on NVidia GeForce 8800 GS 512 MB.
+ * This project has been tested on OpenSuse 12.3 (Dartmouth) on NVidia GeForce GTX 570 HD, Windows 7 on NVidia GeForce GTX 775M, and OSX 10.10 on NVidia GeForce GTX 775M.
  * If you have a CUDA compatible card with the above operating systems, and are experiencing issues, please contact the repository owners.
  * Windows: You will need Microsoft Visual Studio 2013 build tools.
 This document describes the "NMake" process.